-Making them much more approachable than let’s say, beets or celery root – also tasty, but admittedly kind of weird to an outsider.
+The natural sweetness makes them much more approachable than let’s say, beets or celery root.
+Which are also tasty, but admittedly kind of weird to an outsider.

 The differences are subtle, but raw honey retains all the wonderful nutrients, enzymes and antioxidants that are typically killed by the high heat of pasteurization.
 As for taste, it’s just the smallest amount less sugary sweet and it’s consistency makes it much more manageable for scooping and cooking.

-If you’re in the mood for super rustic, you really don’t even have to peel the carrots, just wash them real real good.
+Nope!
+If you’re in the mood for super rustic, you really don’t have to peel the carrots, just wash them really good.
 Also, depending on size you’re going to want to halve or quarter the carrots so they’ll all cook at the same time.

 When cooked in the oven, that beautiful sticky, sweet, natural goodness will start to caramelize and invade your crunchy carrots, softening and sweetening – kind of like a good massage.
 Well that’s how I feel after a good massage.

-Fresh grated ginger is totally the way to go for this, but if strapped for time you can definitely find fresh minced ginger in a jar.
-To add a subtle crunch, sprinkle the oven fresh carrots with some lightly toasted slivered almonds…or don’t, it’s totally up to you.
-The fresh thyme, well, that’s for pinterest.
+Fresh grated ginger is totally the way to go for this, but if strapped for time you can definitely find fresh minced ginger in a jar or use ginger paste.
+If using ginger paste, double the quantity as that flavor is not as bold.
+To add a subtle crunch, sprinkle the freshly honey roasted carrots with slivered almonds, but they are still equally delicious without.

 Literally, that’s it.
 Honey, ginger, roast.
 In 30-ish minutes you’ll have a crowd-pleasing, easy, flavor packed and wholesome side dish your family is going to love.

-- Preheat oven to 375F.
-Peel carrots, cut larger carrots in halves or quarters.
-In a small bowl, combine honey and ginger.
+- Preheat oven to 400°F. Peel carrots, cut larger carrots in halves or quarters.
+In a small bowl, combine 1/4 cup honey and grated ginger.

-- Arrange carrots on a baking sheet lined with parchment paper or sprayed with cooking spray.
+- Arrange carrots on a baking sheet lined with parchment paper.
+If cooking directly on the sheet tray, spray it lightly with cooking spray or a brush of oil.
 Pour the honey-ginger glaze over carrots, mixing thoroughly so all pieces are coated.

-- Bake for 30 to 35 minutes on the middle rack of the oven.
-After baking, brush with remaining 1 teaspoon of honey.
+- Roast in the oven for 30 minutes on the middle rack of the oven.
+If after 30 minutes the carrots need more roasting, cover with foil and roast for 10 more minutes.
+Brush the finished carrots with remaining 1 teaspoon of honey.

-- Optional: Sprinkle with toasted, slivered almonds after plating.
+- Optional: Sprinkle with slivered almonds after plating.

 - Using a baking sheet with an edge is recommended as the carrots will release water and honey mixture will loosen.